jssql1234/docs-sqlacc/docs/usage/gst-and-sst/sst.md

 ### Credit Note & Debit Note

    Both credit note and debit note are allowed to issue by registered person.
-It shall contained the prescribed particular and make an adjustment in his SST-02 return.
+It shall contain the prescribed particular and make an adjustment in their SST-02 return.

 ## Accounting Basis and Taxable Period